Communication

 activities.
 Keep track of the time and different ways you spend

-communicating, such as talking person-to-person, listening to teachers,
+communicating, such as talking person-to-person, listening to

-media, reading books and other print media, and using any electronic
+television, using social media, reading books and other print

-improve your communication skills.
+communication skills.

 b.

 For three days, keep a journal of your listening experiences.
-Identify

-when you have listened to:
+your counselor when you have listened to each: obtain

-Understand someone's feelings.
+understand someone's feelings.

 c.

-In a small-group setting, meet with other Scouts or with friends.
-Have
+In a small-group setting, meet with other Scouts or with

-them share personal stories about significant events in their lives
+friends.
+Have them share personal stories about significant

-that affected them in some way.
-Take note of how each Scout
+events in their lives that affected them in some way.
+Take note

-participates in the group discussion and how effectively each Scout
+of how each Scout participates in the group discussion and how

-communicates their story.
-Report what you have learned to your
+effectively each Scout communicates their story.
+Report what you

-counselor about the differences you observed in effective
+have learned to your counselor about the differences you

 d.